cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-02-13-ai-doesnt-make-me-the-same-coffee.md

 Let's fully embrace the will of AI for a moment.
 Imagine it comes up with a decision, and we have no choice but to accept it.
 How comfortable would we be with the fact that we're not in control anymore?
-Probably not much.
 Personally, I'm not very enthusiastic about the idea.

 <aside class="quote">
     <em>“Although we are used to accept human-made mistakes, we don't feel the same way about machine-made errors.”</em>
 </aside>

 Take, for example, the use of AI in selecting the right candidate for a job.
 It might be better at it than humans in 80% of cases.
 But what about the remaining 20%?
 How can it understand the nuanced needs of a team or company?
-Or consider an AI deciding who goes to jail and who doesn't It might make the right decision in 99.9999% of cases, but what happens when it's wrong?
+Or consider an AI deciding who goes to jail and who doesn't.
+It might make the right decision in 99.9999% of cases, but what happens when it's wrong?
-It's concerning, and yet, it seems inevitable because it is better than human made decisions.
+It's concerning, and yet, it seems inevitable because it will be still better than human made decisions.

-On the other hand, the things that we thought were inherently human, like art and creativity, are now being replicated using AI.
+On the other hand, the things that we thought were inherently human, like art and creativity, are now succesfuly generated using AI.
-If in doubt, just look at the stuff created by [Midjourney.](https://www.midjourney.com/home).
+If in doubt, just look at the stuff created by [Midjourney](https://www.midjourney.com/home).
-Very soon there will be AI creating 3D objects, full movies, and even entire virtual worlds.
+Very soon there will see AI creating 3D objects, full movies, and even entire virtual worlds.
-Take it or leave it, art will never be the same.
+Take it or leave it, our civilization will never be the same.

 # The Human Experience